Graham’s Walks Vitals

 (Bagging: is a Cumbrian term for a packed lunch.)

-This walk takes in three Wainwrights (Helm Crag, Gibson Knott and Calf Crag) there is a forth available at Steel Fell if you fancy a variation.
+This walk takes in three Wainwrights (Helm Crag, Gibson Knott and Calf Crag).
+There is a fourth available at Steel Fell if you fancy a variation.
 This extended route is also known as the Greenburn Horseshoe and is traditionally done the other way around, starting on Steel Fell.
-I’d recently been up Steel Fell on a different route so chose the beauty of Far Easdale.
+I’d recently been up Steel Fell on a different route so chose the beauty of Far Easedale.

 The Walk

 Leave Red Bank Car Park and head through Grasmere aiming for Easedale Road via Broadgate.
-Broadgate is directly opposite the entrance o the car park.
-Follow Easdale Road past the Glenthorne Quaker Centre, then past the entrance to The Lancrigg.
+Broadgate is directly opposite the entrance to the car park.
+Follow Easedale Road past the Glenthorne Quaker Centre, then past the entrance to The Lancrigg.
 The Lancrigg sometimes offers parking which can be a great alternative for this walk.

 Further along the road you will come to a small gathering of houses.
 This is where the road ceases to be tarmac and where we need to depart from it.
 At the end of the tarmac, the lane continues straight-on, but there is also a lane off to the right, up an incline.
 A short way along this lane it will veer to the left and then there is a bridleway to the right.
 This should have a footpath post pointing you towards Helm Crag.